 What are the costs?

 This can vary enormously according to the size and complexity of the estate.
-At andersonbain we can however give you a very accurate indication at the outset of what the cost is likely to be.
+At andersonbain we can however give you an indication at the outset of what the cost is likely to be.